 N.C.
-Retail Customer Class Under - Recovery
+Retail Customer Class

+Under - Recovery

 Residential \$63,138,790

 Small General Service 4,209,287

 Medium General Service 26,020,608

 Large General Service 55,725,485

 Lighting 1,941,135

 Total (may not add to sum due to rounding) \$151,035,306

-In her testimony, Public Staff witness Li stated that, based on the testimony and recommendation of Public Staff witness Lucas, she recommended removing North Carolina's retail share of the cash payments made to CTG for liquidated damages in the amount of \$6,640,945 million and North Carolina's retail share of the CTG judgment payment in the amount of \$619,200 from the test period costs.
-Following these adjustments, Public Staff witness Li recommended the following under-recovery amounts by North Carolina retail customer class as follows:
+In her testimony, Public Staff witness Li stated that, based on the testimony and recommendation of Public Staff witness Lucas, she recommended removing North Carolina's retail share of the cash payments made on the liquidated damages in the amount of \$6.6 million and North Carolina's retail share of the judgment payment in the amount of \$619,200 from the test period costs.
+Following these exclusions, Public Staff witness Li recommended the following under-recovery amounts by North Carolina retail customer class as follows: